Guannan-Wang/GOMCL/README.md

 ```
 After installation, please check if GOMCL is properly installed by simply typing the following command:
 ```
+GOMCL.py -h
+GOMCL-sub.py -h
-GOMCL.py -h # This will print all options for GOMCL
+# This will print all options for GOMCL and GOMCL-sub
 ```
 ## Ready to run GOMCL
 ### Use examples: